DiSalvoJoe/scheme-interpreter/README.md

 4) Macros (very easy -- apply macro's closure to unevaluated arguments, then evaluate the result).

-5) Infix Cons for Reader and dotted-tail argument lists.

-6) Rewrite copy functions to be more iterative.
+5) Rewrite copy functions to be more iterative to optimize GC.